 Aloha!
-Here are some options to respectfully include Hawaiian elements to your wedding ceremony.
-I have been taught these traditions by my Kumus (teachers) and I hold Hawaiian cultural practices with great respect and appreciation.
-Appropriation of Hawaiian culture is an issue here in Hawaii and I take special care in honoring and following the traditions that have been shared with me.
+Here are some options to respectfully include Hawaiian elements in your wedding ceremony.
+I have been taught these traditions by my Kumu (teachers), and I hold Hawaiian cultural practices with great respect and appreciation.
+Appropriation of Hawaiian culture is an issue here in Hawaii, and I take special care in honoring and following the traditions that have been shared with me.

-The notes in blue are an sample script for the ceremony.
-Because there are specific protocol for some of these rituals, some cannot be changed.
-As we get to know each other, I might suggest some rituals not listed here and we will go over those together.
+The notes in blue are a sample script for the ceremony.
+Because there is a specific protocol for some of these rituals, some cannot be changed.
+As we get to know each other, I might suggest some rituals not listed here, and we will go over those together.

-One of the most popular rituals for a wedding in Hawaii is an exchange of leis (flower garlands).
-You can also include bestowing leis from the couple to their parents or other significant people as a part of the ceremony.
-The script below is for the couple’s lei exchange but I have a different one if you will be presenting leis to family or friends.
+One of the most popular rituals for a wedding in Hawaii is an exchange of lei (flower garlands).
+You can also include bestowing lei from the couple to their parents or other significant people as a part of the ceremony.
+The script below is for the couple’s lei exchange, but I have a different one if you will be presenting lei to family or friends.

 For those of us who call Hawaii home, the lei is a symbol of love and honor.
 Like your marriage, these leis are the coming together of separate elements to make a whole that’s greater than the sum of its parts.
 To show your aloha for each other on this the first day of your marriage you will exchange leis as a reminder of how your love will surround your beloved no matter where you are.

 Hānai aku’ai I ku’u pilialoha.

-This is a reminder that like this lei, your love for each other with surround you no matter where you are.
+This is a reminder that, like this lei, your love for each other surrounds you no matter where you are.

-I show you how to present the lei – you can give each other a quick kiss on the cheek after each exchange.
-Leis are properly worn over the shoulders with some in the front and back.
+I will show you how to present the lei – you can give each other a quick kiss on the cheek after each exchange.
+Most lei are properly worn over the shoulders, with some in the front and back.

-BYOL – bring your own leis 🙂 Florists and many stores carry beautiful fresh leis.
+BYOL – bring your own leis 🙂 Florists and many stores carry beautiful fresh lei.